xset

 led The led option controls the keyboard LEDs.
 This controls the

-optional integer, a preceding dash(-) or an 'on/off' flag.
-If
+tional integer, a preceding dash(-) or an 'on/off' flag.
+If no

 If a preceding dash or the flag 'off' is given, all LEDs are